My-Coding-World-Sid/GFG-Java-Solution-Array/SecondLargestArray/README.md

-Given an array of positive integers arr[], return the second largest element from the array.
+Problem : Given an array of positive integers arr[], return the second largest element from the array.
 If the second largest element doesn't exist then return -1.

 Note: The second largest element should not be equal to the largest element.